-Developmental programs are offered by the college to help students achieve their educational, career and personal goals.
+evelopmental programs are offered by the college to help students achieve their educational, career and personal goals.
 Both academic advising and personal and career counseling are provided by trained counselors and placement personnel.

-Students who need additional help with course work can receive free, individualized tutoring or, for some courses, supplemental instruction is offered.
+Students who need additional help with course work can receive free, individualized tutoring.
 Many testing services, such as the General Education Development (GED) test and the College Level Exam Program (CLEP) test, also are provided.

-Courses are offered to help adults with basic learning skills in study skills, math, reading, writing, vocabulary and spelling.
+Courses are offered to help adults with basic learning skills in math, reading, writing, vocabulary and spelling.
 Those wanting to earn a high school diploma or learn English as a second language will find courses available.

-Other courses include career planning, tutor training, stress management and special vocational and related training for the disadvantaged and handicapped person.
+Other courses include career planning, stress management and special vocational and related training for the disadvantaged and handicapped person.